nb23506/Assignment-5/README.md

 b.
 Convert the string to uppercase.
 c.
 Convert the string to lowercase.
 d.
 Finally, display the results of the string manipulation operations below the form.
+5. Upload your PHP files in your respective folder :Assignment5_Part2

 Test your code by executing it and ensure that the expected output is displayed.
 You can check how the correct webpage with the solution should look like from